CareSource Health Insurance Review

 CareSource vs. state average costs

-*Average monthly rate for a 40-year-old with a Silver plan.
-Rates for North Carolina are not yet available.
+Average monthly rates for a 40-year-old with a Silver plan.

-CareSource may be a cheap option for Dual-Eligible Special Needs Plans, though.
+CareSource may be a cheap option for Dual-Eligible Special Needs Plans, which are plans for those who qualify for both Medicare and Medicaid.
 In all three states where coverage is available, CareSource advertises that the plans have a $0 monthly health insurance premium.

 CareSource plan options and types